In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes: Theoretical background

-The gravitational wave detection by LIGO \citep{2016PhRvL.116f1102A} again raises interest in primordial black holes (PBH)s \citep{2016PhRvL.116t1301B,2020ARNPS..70..355C}.
-The primordial black holes which were introduced by Zel'dovich and Novikov \citep{1966AZh....43..758Z} are a byproduct of the evolution of the Universe which can be produced in early universe \citep{2022arXiv221105767E}.
-However, there are many sophisticated observational constraints on the abundance of primordial black holes in different ranges of their mass \citep{2017PhRvD..96b3514C}.
-In this work, we assume that a non-zero fraction of dark matter ($f_{\rm{PBH}}$) is PBHs. \\ In the realm of the standard model of cosmology and structure formation, the galaxies reside in DM halos \citep{2010gfe..book.....M}.
-The distribution of DM halos nearly follows the Press-Schechter distribution consistent with the hierarchical structure formation \citep{1974ApJ...187..425P}.
-The N-body simulations and the observation of DM tracers on small scales show that the distribution of DM in halos is almost universal.
-To be more precise, the DM halo density profile nearly follows the one proposed by Navarro–Frenk–White (NFW) $\rho_{\text{ {NFW}}}$ \citep{Navarro:1995iw}:
+Gravitational wave detections by LIGO \citep{2016PhRvL.116f1102A} again raise interest in PBHs \citep{2016PhRvL.116t1301B,2020ARNPS..70..355C}.
+PBHs which were introduced by Zel'dovich and Novikov \citep{1966AZh....43..758Z} are a by-product of the evolution of the Universe, which can be produced in the early Universe \citep{2022arXiv221105767E}.
+However, there are many sophisticated observational constraints on the abundance of PBHs in different ranges of their mass \citep{2017PhRvD..96b3514C}.
+In this work, we assume that a nonzero fraction of DM ($f_{\rm{PBH}}$) is PBHs. \\ In the realm of the standard model of cosmology and structure formation, galaxies reside in DM halos \citep{2010gfe..book.....M}.
+The distribution of DM halos nearly follows a Press-Schechter distribution consistent with hierarchical structure formation \citep{1974ApJ...187..425P}. $N$-body simulations and observations of DM tracers on small scales show that the distribution of DM in halos is almost Universal.
+To be more precise, the DM halo density profile nearly follows the one proposed by Navarro–Frenk–White (NFW), $\rho_{\text{ {NFW}}}$ \citep{Navarro:1995iw}:

-where $\rho_s$ and $r_s$ are the specific density and radius corresponding to each dark matter halo.
-The edge of each dark matter halo can be specified by its virial radius $r_{\rm{vir}}$, which can be related to the specific radius of the halo with concentration parameter $c$ as $r_{\rm{vir}}=cr_s$.
-The concentration parameter ranges from $4 ~ \rm{to}~ 40$ for different DM halos.
-The total mass of dark matter halo $M_{\rm{halo}}$, also related to the specific radius and concentration as
+where $\rho_s$ and $r_s$ are, respectively, the specific density and radius corresponding to each DM halo.
+The edge of each DM halo can be specified by its virial radius $r_{\rm{vir}}$, which can be related to the specific radius of the halo with concentration parameter $c$ as $r_{\rm{vir}}=cr_s$.
+The concentration parameter ranges from $4-40$ for different DM halos.
+The total mass of the DM halo $M_{\rm{halo}}$, also related to the specific radius and concentration as

 where $A_{\rm{NFW}}=\left[\ln(1+c)-\frac{c}{1+c}\right]$.
 If we define the mean density of DM halo $\bar{\rho}_{\rm{halo}} = 3M_{\rm{halo}} / (4\pi r^3_{\rm{vir}})$, and the normalized distance to virial radius $x=r/r_{\rm{vir}}$, the NFW profile can be written as